Byron1z/osticket-prereqs-B1z/README.md

 <img src="https://i.imgur.com/R9TZyBT.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
-Now from within the VM (osticket-vm), download the osTicket-Installation-Files.zip and unzip or extract it onto your desktop.
+Now, from within the VM (osticket-vm), download the osTicket-Installation-Files.zip and unzip or extract it onto your desktop.
 The folder should be called “osTicket-Installation-Files”.

 - We will use the files in this folder to install osTicket and some of the Dependencies it needs to run.